bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 His tone had reached a low registry.

 "The short ones he called 'guns', and the long ones he called 'rifles'.
-I don't know how they work, but I know that this is a requirement for them to work.
+I don't know how they work, but I know that this -" he pointed to the notebook in Yurgunn's hand, "- is a requirement for them to work.
-And I know of this -" he pointed to the notebook in Yurgunn's hand, "- since I know the son of the man who sold this exact compound to them."
+And I know of this since I know the son of the man who sold the exact compound to them."

-There was a only a faint breath to be heard in the room, before the gnome spoke again.
+There was only the faint breath of Cleff to be heard in the room, before the gnome spoke again.

 "... and I believe you know that son's two daughters" he finished with a small smile in his right cheek.